kamilkisiela/apollo-angular/website/docs/data/subscriptions.md

 ---
 title: Subscriptions
+description: Get real-time updates from your GraphQL server
 ---

 In addition to fetching data using queries and modifying data using mutations, the GraphQL spec supports a third operation type, called `subscription`.